paytrail/paytrail-php-sdk/README.md

 | revertPaymentAuthorizationHold()    | Revert existing Mit or CiT authorization hold        |
 | getSettlements()                    | Request settlements                                  |
 | requestPaymentReport()              |  Request payment report                              |

+---

+**_Disclaimer:_** *This open source project is made available to assist coders in getting started with our API.
+However, we do not provide any warranty or guarantee that the code will work as intended and offer limited support for it.
+Use at your own risk.*